 “What do I do about (insert any given daily scenario)?”

 Raising babies and toddlers found us reaching out for help often, struggling to survive the long days.
-I think the simple exhaustion during those years humbled us so that when those same babies reached the teenage years, we knew how to find help.
+The simple exhaustion during those years humbled us so that when those same babies reached the teenage years, we knew how to find help.
 Lol.
 I found my mentors that help me even now.
 You know those friends.
 The ones that you can ask anything – and they’ll tell you the truth.

 And now with today’s messes in the middle of my life, I need midlife inspiration!